gromver/rjv-react/README.md

 `props` | `Path[]` | [] | a list of properties to watch, each property path can be relative or absolute and contain wildcards `*` or `**`

 ### Property
-Subscribes to a property changes and passes the property value and setter function to the render function.
+Subscribes to a property changes and passes the property value and value setter function to the render function.

 Properties: